bmcage/skills4smartex/level01/construction.md

 #### Popper buttons

 Popper buttons are the snap buttons used in garments.
-We use the kind whith holes that allow them to be sewed on fabrics.
+We use the kind with holes that allow them to be sewed on fabrics.
 They **need** to be conductive for our use.
 Many snap buttons have non-conductive coatings, test with a [multimeter](https://en.wikipedia.org/wiki/Multimeter) or battery tester if conductive before buying.

 ![demonstrator 02 snap button](L02_snapbutton.jpeg)